suveshpratapa/ot-reference-release/README.md

 - Change log
 - Quick start guide

+- Note: Currently, only nRF52840 dongles and EFR32MG12 BRD4166A boards are supported for CLI/RCP firmwares.

 # Contributing

 We would love for you to contribute to OpenThread and help make it even better than it is today!
 See our [Contributing Guidelines](https://github.com/openthread/openthread/blob/main/CONTRIBUTING.md) for more information.